-Based in California, Max writes and edits for Massive Science, and is also a member of the National Association of Science Writers and the NPR Sci-Commers Program.
-His work has appeared in Vox, The Verge, Smithsonian, Pacific Standard, Salon, Massive, among other outlets.
+Based in California, Max writes and edits for Massive Science, and is also a member of the National Association of Science Writers.
+His work has appeared in The Verge, Massive Science, Smithsonian, Vox, 5280, Pacific Standard, Salon, and Chemistry World, among other outlets.